Frequently asked questions (FAQ)

 How will this calculator save endangered species?

 WWF recognises that the biggest threat to endangered species is the destruction of their habitats.
-Unfortunately these habitats are experiencing great pressure, through resource extraction and climate change which is being driven, in part, by the day-to-day consumption habits of people in countries like the UK.
+Unfortunately these habitats are experiencing great pressure, from many directions including resource extraction, climate change, pollution and poaching to name a few.
+These are being driven, in part, by the day-to-day consumption habits of people in countries like the UK.

 This footprint calculator aims to help you understand more about sustainable consumption and in turn help you to reduce your impact on the planet and the people and creatures that rely so much on it.